PatGuettler/sew-sonia/content/contact.md

 ---
 title: "Contact"
-description: "Get in touch with Elegant Stitches by Sonia for consultations and inquiries"
+description: "Get in touch with SewSonia for consultations and inquiries"
 menu:
   main:
     weight: 5